Barrenjoey Headland, Palm Beach, Sydney, NSW

 A little over an hour's drive from the city, Palm Beach is at the exclusive end of Sydney's long stretch of northern beaches.
 It sits at the end of a long peninsula, with surf on one side and Pittwater on the other.
-Many of the country's wealthy have built their vacation houses here.
+Many of the country's wealthy have built their holiday houses here.
 Fans will also recognise Palm Beach as the mythical village of ‘Summer Bay' where the hit TV series Home and Away is filmed.
-The one and a quarter mile (two-kilometre) long, golden beach curves from Barrenjoey Head at the southern head of Broken Bay, to the sandstone rocks of Little Head in the south.
+The two-kilometre long, golden beach curves from Barrenjoey Head at the southern head of Broken Bay, to the sandstone rocks of Little Head in the south.

 Palm Beach sits at the end of a long peninsula, with the ocean on one side and the tranquil waters of Pittwater on the other.
 Dramatic Barrenjoey Head looms over the northern end of the beach, with historic Barrenjoey Lighthouse and light-keepers' cottages at the end of the Barrenjoey Lighthouse Walk, a popular track for surfers, joggers and walkers.
 From the Barrenjoey Lighthouse, built in the 1880s, you can look over Ku-ring-gai Chase National Park and Broken Bay, or all along the dramatic coastline north of Sydney.

 The North Palm Beach surf club is an ideal place to sit and enjoy the sweeping ocean views.
 The southern end of Palm Beach is more protected for swimming.
 Most of Sydney's northern beaches have ocean rock pools which are perfect for swimming laps or for young children.